-If you have an inkling that cruises are addictive you might just be right according to a new J.D.
-Power survey, finding that over 90% of people who set sail on a cruise, are planning on hitting the seas again.
+If you have an inkling that cruises are addictive you might just be right according to a recent survey, finding that over 90% of people who set sail on a cruise, are planning on hitting the seas again.
 That’s not all.
 They would also recommend taking to the seas for a cruise to their friends and family.

 With Gen Y, Millennials and Gen Xers being particularly gung-ho about cruises after their first one and looking to repeat the experience.
 For instance, Jennie Spaulding, 41, from Peoria, Ariz., went on her first cruise with her husband, Jeremy – heading out to Mexico for four days.
 “It was the best experience and the best vacation ever,” Spaulding said.
 “It was a way to reconnect for me and my husband, which is exactly what we did.”
 She’s already planning their next cruise and in sync with the trends showing that first time cruisers are highly likely to book more cruises.